keystonejs/keystone/projects/basic/custom-fields/Stars/README.md

 ### Using it in the views

 The config option is exposed as `props.field.config` so we use the `starCount` property to get it.
-Our `Stars` component already accepts a count prop so we can pass the star count and it'll just work.
+Our `Stars` component already accepts a count prop so we can pass the star count and it'll use the option.

 ```jsx
 import React from 'react';